-Have you ever put your names into a search engine – just to see what kind of person you are?
+Have you ever put your name into a search engine – just to see what kind of person you are?
 Or better what kind of person people perceive you to be?
 What comes up when people are looking at you before that job interview?
 What sort of social media online presence does the world see when they look you up?
 Are you a different person online than in real life?
 The preconceived notion of you; are you who you claim to be?

 I know.
 Things to think about.

 Are you are throwing your name in Google right now.
-Going on!
+Go on!
 Take a minute – see what comes up!
 I have been doing some research about Carol, as a thing, as a person, as people in history, as famous types – who are the Carol’s of this world?
-If you look at me online what sort of information are you taking and holding onto?
+If you look at me online what sort of information are you taking in and holding onto?
 Who are the other Carol’s?
 What are they up too?

 This all started because I decided I wanted a cohesive, complete blog – and as I was searching for ideas I found some old blogs I had written: Rantin’ C and NOTNOFUN in particular – they were like reading old journals – a window into the past of who I was and what I dreamed I would be.

 Anyway, over the last few years I have absolutely searched myself, more than once.
 There are a few times where random things have come up … like that one time in Vietnam in the hostel when I signed into Facebook and something weird happened.
-That hacked moment comes, when I search hard enough I find some online journals and other random blogs – it wasn’t until recently that I made the connection that that sort of Google search may have cost me some jobs – which lead me to recently, finally, deleting those old ramblings.
-I mean what if someone read that online, read what was happening in the life of Carol 10 years ago?
+That hacked moment comes up, when I search hard enough I find some online journals and other random blogs – it wasn’t until recently that I made the connection that that sort of Google search may have cost me some jobs – which lead me to recently, finally, deleting those old ramblings.
+I mean what if someone read that online, reads what was happening in the life of Carol 10 years ago?
 That certainly is not relevant today.
 But you can’t expect people to know the difference.
-Social media is a perception, carefully crafted by the user to appear sometimes like things we are not.
+Social media is a perception, carefully crafted by the user to appear sometimes like something we are not.
 I don’t deny the person I was because that got me here – but that person is a shell of the person I am today.

 Lifestyle design, personal branding, online content creation, leader in the minimalist to tiny life world.
 These are the things I am creating on this blog, the topics that I am interested in manifesting and creating as I create a new life for myself.

 This space, it is about my journey – my journey, in my late 30ies, where I finally figure out how to create the life I want.
 To finally push out all the naysayers and party poopers and create this thing that brings me so much joy.
-To share all this knowledge that I have picked up along the way to figure out that things that are me.
+To share all this knowledge that I have picked up along the way to figure out the things that are me.

 So what is it that I want you to know about me right now before we take this journey together?